 - Shipping of your car from the UK to Norway and back

 - A professional hard-back photo book after the tour, with memorable images from your trip

 - Our back-up mechanics, Dan Monk from Winchester Classics & Joe Coleman from Move My Motor will accompany the tour in case of any mechanical problems.

 - Tour director, Sarah Dowding will accompany the tour to ensure your holiday goes smoothly.
 She will be accompanied by her husband, Nick Richmond, who is a chiropractor and physical therapist, and is on hand for any ‘human mechanical issues’.

 What’s not included

-- Fuel, road tolls and Norwegian domestic ferry crossings (across fjords)
+- Fuel, road tolls (minimal) and Norwegian fjord ferry crossings

 - Entry into attractions and activities